 126. The Respondent had a number of factors operating in his favour on the subjective side of the case, including his health.
-His prior good character be afforded limited weight: R Gent at 40-44 was to v [48]-[69]; D'Alessandro at 483-484 [21] cited at [60] above.
+His prior good character was to be afforded limited weight: R v Gent at 40-44 [48]-[69]; D'Alessandro at 483-484 [21] cited at [60] above.
 Prior good character is not unusual in this area of offending.
-Positive personal antecedents and a reduced or absent need for personal deterrence are relatively amongst offenders possession commonplace in of child pornography: Hill v State of Western Australia [2009] WASCA 4 at [28].
+Positive personal antecedents and a reduced or absent need for personal deterrence are relatively commonplace amongst offenders in possession of child pornography: Hill v State of Western Australia [2009] WASCA 4 at [28].
 Significant weight is to be given to general deterrence and correspondingly less weight to matters personal to the offender: Hill v State of Western Australia at [28].